genomicsclass/leanpub/manuscript/clt_in_practice.md

 Compute the population standard deviations as well.
 Note that we do not use the R function `sd` because this is to compute the population based estimates that divide by the sample size - 1.

-We can see that with R code
+We can see that with R code:

 ```r
 x<-controlPopulation